 Criminology is arguably one of the most fascinating subjects one can study.
 Different than the study of criminal justice, a criminology degree program focuses less on the punitive aspect of crime and more on motive and societal impact.
 Criminology degree holders may go on to work in a variety of different fields including corrections, psychology, social work, and even teaching.
 Because of this career diversity, salaries for criminology graduates will vary widely.
 Even so, it is wise to choose an affordable criminology degree program that offers the most educational bang for your buck.
 In order to help students find such a program, we’ve compiled a list of the 50 best value colleges and universities for this captivating major.
+For information regarding career potential for criminology degree holders, check out our article on the Highest Paying Criminal Justice Careers.

 Types of degree programs covered in this ranking include the following: